 Outlook for the Economy

-1st Quarter 2014
+2nd Quarter 2014

-Overall, Hawaii’s economy, measured by real GDP, is projected to show a 2.6 percent increase in 2014, 0.2 of a percentage point lower than the growth rate forecasted last quarter.
-Real GDP growth in 2015 is expected to be 2.2 percent, 0.3 of a percentage point lower than the growth rate forecasted last quarter.
+Overall, Hawaii’s economy, as measured by real GDP is projected to show a 2.4 percent increase in 2014, 0.2 of a percentage point lower than the growth rate forecasted last quarter.
+Real GDP growth in 2015 is expected at 2.2 percent, the same as the growth rate forecasted last quarter.

 Hawaii’s unemployment rate is projected to be 4.2 percent in 2014 and 4.0 percent in 2015.

-The Honolulu Consumer Price Index (CPI), which increased 1.8 percent in 2013, is now expected to increase 2.1 percent in 2014, same as the previous forecast.
+The Honolulu Consumer Price Index (CPI), which increased 1.8 percent in 2013, is now expected to increase 2.1 percent in 2014, the same as the previous forecast.
 In 2015, the CPI is projected to increase 2.5 percent.

-Beyond 2015, the economy will be on the normal growth path with job growth expected to increase 1.4 percent in 2016 and 1.3 percent in 2017.
-Visitor arrivals are expected to increase 1.8 percent in both 2016 and 2017.
-Visitor expenditures are expected to increase 4.5 percent in both 2016 and 2017.
-Real personal income is projected to increase 2.4 percent in both 2016 and 2017.
+Beyond 2015, the economy will be on the expansion path with job growth expected to increase 1.4 percent in 2016 and 1.3 percent in 2017.
+Visitor arrivals are expected to increase 1.9 percent in 2016 and 1.8 percent in 2017.
+Visitor expenditures are expected to increase 4.6 percent in 2016 and 4.5 percent in 2017.
+Real personal income is projected to increase 2.1 percent in 2016 and 2.3 percent in 2017.
 Hawaii’s real GDP growth is expected to increase 2.3 percent in 2016 and 2.2 percent in 2017.
-The unemployment rate is expected to be 3.8 percent in 2016 and 3.5 percent in 2017.
+The unemployment rate is expected to decrease to 3.8 percent in 2016 and 3.5 percent in 2017.

 |Total population (thousands)||1,390||1,404||1,418||1,432||1,447||1,461|

-|Visitor arrivals (thousands) 1/||8,029||8,236||8,376||8,539||8,696||8,857|
+|Visitor arrivals (thousands) ¹||8,029||8,236||8,293||8,456||8,618||8,775|

-|Visitor days (thousands) 1/||74,519||75,396||76,769||78,265||79,697||81,165|
+|Visitor days (thousands) ¹||74,519||75,396||76,010||77,501||78,973||80,402|

-|Visitor expenditures (million dollars) 1/||14,365||14,654||15,153||15,897||16,613||17,352|
+|Visitor expenditures (million dollars) ¹||14,365||14,654||14,988||15,675||16,401||17,138|

-|Honolulu CPI-U (1982-84=100)||249.5||254.0||259.4||265.8||273.8||282.0|
+|Honolulu CPI-U (1982-84=100)||249.5||253.9||259.3||265.7||273.7||281.9|

-|Personal income (million dollars) 2/||62,330||64,823||68,064||71,671||75,613||79,772|
+|Personal income (million dollars)||62,330||64,098||66,662||69,662||73,006||76,656|

-|Real personal income (millions of 2000$) 3/||44,047||45,007||46,285||47,549||48,703||49,886|
+|Real personal income (millions of 2008$) ²||50,245||50,863||51,928||53,083||54,185||55,415|

-|Non-agricultural wage & salary jobs (thousands)||605.3||613.3||621.5||630.9||639.7||648.0|
+|Non-agricultural wage & salary jobs (thousands)||606.3||617.6||626.2||635.6||644.5||652.9|

 |Civilian unemployment rate||5.8||4.7||4.2||4.0||3.8||3.5|

-|Gross domestic product (million dollars) 4/||72,424||75,497||79,017||82,411||86,119||89,906|
+|Gross domestic product (million dollars) ³||72,424||75,276||78,632||82,009||85,699||89,468|

-|Real gross domestic product (millions of 2005$) 4/||61,877||63,362||65,009||66,440||67,968||69,463|
+|Real gross domestic product (millions of 2005$) ³||61,877||63,176||64,693||66,116||67,637||69,125|

-|Gross domestic product deflator (2005=100) 4/||117.0||119.2||121.5||124.0||126.7||129.4|
+|Gross domestic product deflator (2005=100) ³||117.0||119.2||121.5||124.0||126.7||129.4|

 |Annual Percentage Change|

-|Real personal income||1.3||2.2||2.8||2.7||2.4||2.4|
+|Real personal income ²||1.4||1.2||2.1||2.2||2.1||2.3|

-|Non-agricultural wage & salary jobs||1.9||1.3||1.4||1.5||1.4||1.3|
+|Non-agricultural wage & salary jobs||2.2||1.9||1.4||1.5||1.4||1.3|

-|Civilian unemployment rate 5/||-0.7||-1.1||-0.5||-0.2||-0.2||-0.3|
+|Civilian unemployment rate||-0.7||-1.1||-0.5||-0.2||-0.2||-0.3|

-|Gross domestic product||3.5||4.2||4.7||4.3||4.5||4.4|
+|Gross domestic product ³||3.5||3.9||4.5||4.3||4.5||4.4|

-|Real gross domestic product||1.6||2.4||2.6||2.2||2.3||2.2|
+|Real gross domestic product ³||1.6||2.1||2.4||2.2||2.3||2.2|

-|Gross domestic product deflator (2005=100)||1.8||1.8||2.0||2.1||2.2||2.2|
+|Gross domestic product deflator (2005=100) ³||1.8||1.8||2.0||2.1||2.2||2.2|

 1/ Visitors who came to Hawaii by air or by cruise ship.

-Source: Hawaii State Department of Business, Economic Development & Tourism, February 20, 2014.
+Source: Hawaii State Department of Business, Economic Development & Tourism, May 8, 2014.